 Anyone who has ever bought or sold a home knows that the real estate commission costs up to six percent of the sale price.
 This means a $400,000 home pays up to $24,000 by the seller.
 That’s a lot of dough, which has many wondering if having an agent is worth the cost.
 In most cases, it is more than worth the cost of commission.
-Here is why you should always hire an agent to help sell your house in Nashville.
+Here is why you should always hire an agent to help sell your house in Franklin, Nashville, or Brentwood.

 Many realtors start marketing efforts before a home even hits the official market.
 These pocket listings are networking and word of mouth marketing efforts, testing the market while you finalize final price numbers and last minute home preparation details.
 Many homes are sold this way but those that do go to market benefit from the diverse marketing efforts of agents.